Engine Cranks But Won’t Start

 - Ignition control module

 The vehicle in question has a coil pack to which all 4 of the spark plug wires go.
-Remove one wire at the spark plug end and plug a spark plug into the end of it.
+Remove one wire at the spark plug end and plug a new spark plug into the end of it.
 Lay the spark plug on top of the engine and have an assistant attempt to start the engine.
-Watch for the spark to jump the gap of the spark plug.
-(USE EXTREME CAUTION) The ignition system can produce 40k volts, so do not touch anything on the car when cranking the engine.)
+Look for a spark to jump the gap of the spark plug.
+(USE EXTREME CAUTION) The ignition system can produce 40k volts, so do not touch anything on the car when cranking the engine.
 If a spark is seen, then the problem is elsewhere.
-If no spark is seen, it needs a crankshaft position sensor.
+A new crankshaft position sensor might be needed if no spark is seen.

 Other Causes